haiku/website/content/news/2020-10-03-wallpaper-contest.md

 tags = ["wallpapers", "contest"]
 +++

-One of the most common feedback that we receive is that the Haiku needs some nice colourful wallpapers shipping with Haiku releases.
-Suffice to say, that we agree with this completely.
+One of the most common feedback that we receive is that Haiku needs some nice colourful wallpapers shipping with its releases.
 We definitely want to improve the current situation.
 And we need your help.

 Haiku currently ships with only one (1) wallpaper, and it's not a complete wallpaper per se, it's just the Haiku logo positioned on the screen on an appropriate position according to the screen resolution.
 To be fair, there is a reason we only use the Haiku logo as the default wallpaper; we want Haiku to be usable on systems that have memory as low as 256 MB, therefore each byte that we can spare counts.